SYalouz/QuantNBody/docs/source/Tuto_FIRST_STEP.rst

 And finally, we can call a very useful function from the QuantNBody package that help visualizing the shape of a wavefunction as shown below.
-This function lists the most important many-body state contributing to the wavefunction with the associated coefficients in front.
+This function lists the most important many-body states contributing to the wavefunction with the associated coefficients in front.